MariekieCoetzee/SearchEngineRank/README.md

-# Search Engine Optimisation web application
+# Search Engine Rank web application

 This application returns domain ranking performances, in an online title search.

 <img width="675" src="https://github.com/MariekieCoetzee/SEOWebSearch/blob/master/TitleSearch/Images/SearchRequest.png" />

 The keyword and domain fields are prepopulated with 'online title search' and 'infotrack.com.au' respectfully.
 A selection of search engines are available.
 The results will be based on static pages provided by InfoTrack.

 Different domains can be searched to view their ranking positions.